StampedPassp0rt/DSI-DC-1/week-01/2.3-lesson/readme.md

 Remember, a while loop runs until the expression is False.
 The problem is, sometimes they don't stop.
 To avoid this, here are some rules to follow:

-1. Make sure that you use while-loops sparingly.
-Usually a for-loop is better.
-2. Review your while statements and make sure that the boolean test will become False at some point.
+1. Review your while statements and make sure that the boolean test will become False at some point.
-3. When in doubt, print out your test variable at the top and bottom of the while-loop to see what it's doing.
+2. When in doubt, print out your test variable at the top and bottom of the while-loop to see what it's doing.

 [while loops](http://learnpythonthehardway.org/book/ex33.html)

-Group Practice
+###Group Practice:
 Work with a partner for 10 minutes and write your own code for a for loop.
 You may be asked to come up and show your code.